borgebj/IN5020-Distribuerte-Systemer/ass3/Readme.md

 6. The overlay is built by retrieveing nodes from the network and assigning indexes based on consistent hashing for each.
 Then successor nodes are assigned, and a local list is made.
 7. The fingertable is built for each node by creating m intervals in the table.
 These intervals are used for efficient routing to a few other nodes.
 8. Iteration through every key, and call on `lookup` which goes through intervals in fingertable to find node responsible.
-9. Results are written to a file indicated with nodecount and bit-length, as well as averages of each hop.
+9. Results are written to a file indicated with nodecount and bit-length, as well as including the average of all hops.